LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 - **Type** – whether the message is sent to members (External) or used internally
 - **Category** – grouping such as Event Reminder or Event Confirmation
 - **Email Subject** – subject line of the email
-- **Email Body** – text shown above the automatically generated event details
+- **Email Body** – text shown above the automatically generated event details (all templates except `checkin_broadcast`)
+- **Opening Greeting / Closing Statement** – only for the `checkin_broadcast` template; the message typed on the Event Check-In page is inserted between these two fields when the email is sent
 - **SMS Text** – short message sent via SMS

 All fields are sanitized with the helper functions from `InputSanitization.md`.
 This strips WordPress slashes so apostrophes display correctly in the admin preview and in the actual emails.